 Viasat Internet (formerly Exede) Coverage & Availability Map

 Because Viasat requires a satellite dish to operate, you won’t be able to install service on your own.
 Fortunately, installation is free when you sign a two-year contract.
 The company doesn’t allow you to buy the equipment outright, so you’ll be stuck paying a rental fee in all cases.

 |Early Termination Fee (ETF) – Internet||$15 for each month remaining on contract|

 |Early Termination Fee (ETF) – DirecTV||$25 for each month remaining on contract|

-As far as specifications go, Exede’s “Wi-Fi modem” gateway device is pretty standard in terms of power, but has some neat extra features.
-It comes with dual band frequencies supporting 2.4 and 5 Ghz connections, and 5 ethernet ports.
+As far as specifications go, Viasat’s “Wi-Fi modem” gateway device is pretty standard in terms of power.
+It does have some neat extra features under the hood, however.
+The dual-band device supports both 2.4 and 5 Ghz connections, and includes 5 ethernet ports.
 Additionally, the modem has support for guest access networks and parental controls, so you can manage your children’s internet access and keep guests off your personal network if you have security concerns.